-I’m happy to write about his performance in this film, because I’m participating to the Sinatra Centennial Blogathon hosted by Movie Classics and The Vintage Cameo.
-The event takes place from December 10 to December 13, 2015.
-All the participating blogs are celebrating Sinatra’s 100th birthday each in their own way.
-I could have been more original and talk about one of his less known work, but, somehow, I had to write about From Here to Eternity.
+I’m happy to write about his performance in this film for the Sinatra Centennial Blogathon hosted by Movie Classics and The Vintage Cameo.
+The event takes place from December 10 until December 13, 2015.
+I could have been more original and talk about one of his lesser-known work, but, somehow, I had to write about From Here to Eternity.
 You see, it’s because of this film and this performance that he became a favourite of mine.

 From Here to Eternity was based on the successful novel by James Jones.
-It was directed by Fred Zinneman (High Noon, The Men, The Nun’s Story, A Man for all Seasons) and released in 1953.
-It was a success by being one of the most successful films of the decade at the box office.
-It also won no less than 8 Academy Awards: Best Picture (Buddy Adler), Best Director (Fred Zinnemann), Best Screenplay (Daniel Taradash), Best Supporting Actor (Frank Sinatra), Best Supporting Actress (Donna Reed), Best Cinematography Black and White (Burnett Guffey), best film editing (William A. Lyon) and Best Sound Recording (John P. Livadary).
-It also was nominated for Best Actor (twice: Montgomery Clift and Burt Lancaster), Best Actress (Deborah Kerr), Best Costume Design (black and white: Jean Louis) and Best Score (George Duning and Morris Stoloff).
+It was directed by Fred Zinnemann (High Noon, The Men, The Nun’s Story, A Man for all Seasons, Oklahoma!) and released in 1953.
+It was one of the most successful films of the decade at the box office.
+It also won no less than 8 Academy Awards: Best Picture (Buddy Adler), Best Director (Fred Zinnemann), Best Screenplay (Daniel Taradash), Best Supporting Actor (Frank Sinatra), Best Supporting Actress (Donna Reed), Best Cinematography-Black and White (Burnett Guffey), best film editing (William A. Lyon) and Best Sound Recording (John P. Livadary).
+It was also nominated for Best Actor (twice: Montgomery Clift and Burt Lancaster), Best Actress (Deborah Kerr), Best Costume Design (black and white: Jean Louis) and Best Score (George Duning and Morris Stoloff).

 The story takes place at Schofield Barrack on Oahnu, a Hawaiian island.
 We are at the beginning of the war in 1941.
 Private Robert E. Lee Prewitt had just been transferred to this barrack.
 Captain Dana Holmes (Philip Ober) had heard that he is a boxing champion and wants him in his regimental team, but Prewitt refuses.
-He had decided to quit boxing having been responsible of a tragic accident.
+He had decided to quit boxing having been responsible for a tragic accident.
 However, Holmes is not ready to give up, but Prewitt is a hard head.
-On its arrival, Prewitt finds his friend Private Angelio Maggio (Frank Sinatra) who will always be there to support him against Holmes’ pressure.
+On his arrival, Prewitt finds his friend Private Angelo Maggio (Frank Sinatra) who will always be there to support him against Holmes’ pressure.
 He then meets his superior First Sergeant Milton Warden (Burt Lancaster).
-Warden doesn’t seem to appreciate Prewitt at first, but he learns to, and a seems to somehow admire Prewitt’s stubbornness.
-One night, Prewire and Maggio are out in a club, Prew (as they call him) meets Alma “Lorene” Burke (Donna Reed) and falls in love with her.
-On his side, Warden his having and affair with Captain Holmes’s wife, Karen (Deborah Kerr).
-They are both in love with each others, but this isn’t an easy relation.
+Warden doesn’t seem to appreciate Prewitt at first, but he learns to and somehow seems to admire Prewitt’s stubbornness.
+One night, Prewitt and Maggio are out in a club, Prew (as they call him) meets Alma “Lorene” Burke (Donna Reed) and falls in love with her.
+On his side, Warden his having an affair with Captain Holmes’s wife, Karen (Deborah Kerr).
+They are both in love with each other, but this isn’t an easy relationship.

-In his first appearance in the film as Maggio, Frank Sinatra is introduced to us as the “nice guy”.
+Frank Sinatra is introduced to us as the “nice guy”.
 We can’t really see if he’s giving a good performance after only a few lines, but we can guess he would be the “character we want to be friend with”.
 And that’s what exactly who Maggio is.
-He is a real pal to Prew, but also to us because.
+He is a real pal to Prew, but also to us.
 We can easily say he is, in a way, the character we appreciate the most from the beginning until the end.
-But unfortunately, Maggio is also the guy who gets easily into trouble.
+But, unfortunately, Maggio is also the guy who gets easily into trouble.
 As a matter of fact, they all do, especially him and Prew.
-That’s probably why they get along so well.
+That might be why they get along so well.

 But let’s get back to Frank Sinatra.
-In only one movie, from the beginning until the end, he manages to prove us that he was indeed able to be a versatile actor, going in the comic emotions and then the more dramatic ones.
-We can easily say that he is the funniest one in the film and gives to Maggio a great sense of humour and comedy.
+In only one movie, from the beginning until the end, he manages to prove to us that he was indeed able to be a versatile actor, exploring both comedy and drama.
+We can easily say that he is the funniest one in the film and gives Maggio a great sense of humour and comedy.
 He knew how to express his comic lines in the right tone, with the right emotions and gestures to make us laugh.
-This is not a comedy, but laughs never hurt.
+This is not a comedy, but a few laughs never hurt.
 Actually, Frank Sinatra’s performance makes this film alive.
-Not that it wouldn’t be a good film without him, but it would be different, something would be missing you see.
+Not that it wouldn’t be a good film without him, but it would be different, something would be missing.

-During his last appearance in the film [SPOILER ALERTE], Frank Sinatra plays his dramatic card.
+During his last appearance in the film [SPOILER ALERT], Frank Sinatra plays his dramatic card.
 This is indeed one of the saddest scenes of From Here to Eternity: having previously deserted his post, Maggio is sent to the barrack jail.
 Unfortunately for him, Fatso is in charge of it.
-In his last scene, Maggio has just escaped from the jail, but has been beaten to death by Fatso.
+In his last scene, Maggio has just escaped from jail, but has been beaten to death by Fatso.
 Prew arrives at the same time.
 Maggio dies in his arms.
 Those moments in cinema when a friend dies in another friend’s arms are always heartbreaking (I’m suddenly thinking of Forrest Gump).
 Why?
-Because it seems unfair to loose a friend in such a cruel way.
+Because it seems unfair to lose a friend in such a cruel way.
 Of course, this works only if both actors are credible.
-Frank and Montgomery are.
+Sinatra and Clift were.
 This scene is very short, very simple.
-Frank Sinatra doesn’t over act.
+Frank Sinatra doesn’t overact.
 We almost feel he is really dying.
 That’s the end of Maggio and, just like Prew, we feel terribly lonely by his absence.
 [END OF SPOILER]

 If you look at this clip where Frank Sinatra wins his Oscar, the crowd seems really enthusiast about it.
 Even Mercedes McCambridge, who was presenting the award, jumps of joy when she names him!
 He deserved it.

-A big thanks to our host blogs Movie Classics and The Vintage Cameo for having such a great blogathon idea.
+A big thanks to our host Movie Classics and The Vintage Cameo for organizing such a great blogathon.
 Of course, I invite you to read the other lovely entries.
 Just click here: